 In November, the restaurant released an original Shunbou soba and in early 2017, a limited amount of Shunbou sake made with Shunbou-mai will also be available.
 Grand Hyatt Tokyo will continue to look for opportunities to support sustainable dining and local agriculture; providing guests the healthiest, safest, most enjoyable dining experience possible.

-Menu / Price (subject to tax and service charge)
+Menu / Price (Inc. tax / exc. service charge)

 - “Shunbou-Mai” White rice steamed in an iron pot with a side of miso soup and pickled vegetables